Get the facts for Oil Tank Removal NJ

-Don’t hire the wrong NJ oil tank removal company: According to New Jersey law, any company removing oil tanks in NJ must be licensed by the NJ DEP (Department of Environmental Protection).
-These certified firms are listed on the NJDEP oil tank removal NJ web site.
+Don't hire the wrong NJ oil tank removal company: According to New Jersey law, any company removing oil tanks in NJ must be licensed by the NJ DEP (Department of Environmental Protection).
+These certified firms are listed on the NJDEP oil tank removal NJ website.
 FYI -our oil tank removal NJ listing is ACT Technologies/Advanced Tank Services and we have oil tank removal projects ongoing in every New Jersey county.

-Watch out for impostors: A contractor’s 40 hour OSHA certificate or NJ Homeowner’s contractor’s license is NOT a oil tank removal license in New Jersey.
+Watch out for impostors: A contractor's 40 hour OSHA certificate or NJ Homeowner's contractor's license is NOT an oil tank removal license in New Jersey.
 If the firm is not on the NJ oil tank removal list of qualified companies, they are not certified to perform the work.
 In order to obtain an oil tank removal license in NJ, the tank removal contractor must complete several courses in remediation and OSHA safety and carry liability insurance.

 Unlicensed Oil Tank Removal in NJ: Property owners that hire unlicensed oil tank removal firms in the state cannot receive any funding from NJ's oil tank removal grant program, when the program receives additional funding.
 Most importantly, if the oil tank leaked & an unlicensed oil tank removal company performed the work, the state will not give you any financial assistance for the clean-up cost – if &' when more funding becomes available.

 Clean Up Leaking Tanks FAST with UHOT certified tank removal.